-If your module contains docstring tests (see section 19.3), you may want to include those in the tests to be run.
-You can do so as follows by modifying the code under if \\name\\ == "\\main\\": to look like this:
+If your module contains docstring tests (see section 21.3), you may want to include those in the tests to be run.
+You can do so as follows by modifying the code under if name == "main": to look like this:

-''' if name == "main": unittest_suite = unittest.TestLoader().loadTestsFromName("test_Biospam") doctest_suite = doctest.DocTestSuite(Biospam) suite = unittest.TestSuite((unittest_suite, doctest_suite)) runner = unittest.TestTestRunner(sys.stdout, verbosity = 2) runner.run(suite) '''
+''' if name == "main": unittest_suite = unittest.TestLoader().loadTestsFromName("test_Biospam") doctest_suite = doctest.DocTestSuite(Biospam) suite = unittest.TestSuite((unittest_suite, doctest_suite)) runner = unittest.TextTestRunner(sys.stdout, verbosity = 2) runner.run(suite) '''

-This is only relevant if you want to run the docstring tests when you execute python test\Biospam.py; with python run\tests.py, the docstring tests are run automatically (assuming they are included in the list of docstring tests in run\tests.py, see the section below).
+This is only relevant if you want to run the docstring tests when you execute python test_Biospam.py if it has some complex run-time dependency checking.

+In general instead include the docstring tests by adding them to the run_tests.py as explained below.

-19.3 Writing doctests
+21.3 Writing doctests